jsrn/howoldisit/README.md

 All contributions are welcome, no matter how obscure the technology!

+### How old is "how old?"

+Sometimes it's difficult to determine the exact date a project was made publicly available.
+Sometimes there is a large gap between the public release and the "official" launch.
+If there is uncertainty over which date to pick when adding a technology, aim for the earlier of the two.

 ## Credits

 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).